-When it gets cold outside, there’s nothing like a bowl of soup.
-This recipe is hearty, flavorful, and healthy.
+This vegan soup recipe is hearty, flavorful, and healthy.
 I love how sherry vinegar makes a good mushroom soup, an extraordinary mushroom soup.
 It’s the secret ingredient that really makes this recipe!
 I do not recommend skipping it, because you’d be missing out.
-But, If you really have a hard time finding it or you can’t justify buying an entire bottle for one recipe, you can substitute red wine vinegar or apple cider vinegar.
+But, if you really have a hard time finding it or you can’t justify buying an entire bottle for one recipe, you can substitute red wine vinegar or apple cider vinegar.
 It won’t be exactly the same, but it will add complexity to the soup’s flavor.

 Whenever you use dried mushrooms, it’s important to rinse them off in a colander, because they can have sand and gritty material stuck to them.
 Get that sand outta there!

 I love eating this vegan wild rice soup recipe with a hearty, whole grain piece of bread on the side, but you can also keep it gluten free with a side salad or gluten free bread.

 1 ounce package of dried wild mushrooms, rinsed

 2 cups boiling water

 1 cup onion, chopped

 1 large carrot, chopped

 1 Tbsp olive oil

 2 Tbsp reduced sodium soy sauce (OR gluten free tamari)